 "It did not start so good as when we checked in we were informed the flight was 1.5 hours delayed, it turned out it would be 2 hours, but well in Indonesia that's pretty normal these days...
 The airplane was bit old but still ok, especially the snack was very good: we got a boc containing water, kind of cake and a something croissant like, Pretty tasty and comparable to Garuda.
 All in all quiet satisfied!"

-Sriwijaya Air is a medium-size airline from Indonesia that flies to over 46 destinations.
-Most Sriwijaya Air flights are for destinations in Indonesia but Sriwijaya Air has international flights to several other countries as well, like for example Timor Leste and Malaysia.
-From its main base in Jakarta 74 flights depart every week.
+Sriwijaya Air flies to over 49 destinations.
+Most Sriwijaya Air flights are for destinations in Indonesia but Sriwijaya Air has international flights to several other countries as well, like for example Malaysia and Timor Leste.
+From its main base in Jakarta 65 flights depart every week.
 Many people who look for Sriwijaya Air tickets look for flights to Makassar and Surabaya.

 Utiket is a good place to start looking for Sriwijaya Air flights as we can compare all flights by Sriwijaya Air with hundreds of other airlines and dozens of booking websites.